Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Obi Belt

 The wide sash tied at the back.
-For furisode, a elaborate fukuro obi or maru obi in gold brocade is standard.
+For furisode, an elaborate fukuro obi in gold brocade is standard.

 3